SolarMngle254/Reinforcement-Learning-NMPC-for-UAV-tracking/docs/04_rl_nmpc_integration.md

 $$ \mathbf{U}_{final} = \mathbf{U}_{NMPC} + \text{clip}(\Delta\mathbf{U}_{RL}, -\epsilon, \epsilon) $$

-By restricting the RL output to a narrow operational band $[-\epsilon, \epsilon]$, the system enforces practical input-to-state stability (ISS)[cite: 5].
+By restricting the RL output to a narrow operational band $[-\epsilon, \epsilon]$, the system enforces practical input-to-state stability (ISS).
 The quadrotor remains within the safe Region of Attraction defined by the NMPC constraints, while the RL agent neutralizes the residual nonlinear errors.
 To train an agent capable of outputting this precise compensation, we formulate a fully observable Markov Decision Process (MDP) and employ the Twin Delayed DDPG (TD3) algorithm, detailed in Section 05.